isabella232/devo-ps.github.io/_posts/blog/2013-06-19-I-can-haz-init-script.md

 ### We can do better than this

-You'll find a gazillion websites for pictures of kittens, but as far as I know, there is not an authoritative source for reliable init scripts.
-That's not right: I have to fix it.
+You'll find a gazillion websites for pictures of kittens, but as far as I know, there is no authoritative source for  init scripts.
+That's just not right: we have to fix it.
 A few things I'm aiming for:

 - **Scalable**; allow for multiple instances of a service to be started at once from different config files (see the memcache/redis example),
 - **Secure**; ensure `configtest` is run before a restart/reload (because, you know, a faulty config file preventing the service to restart is kind of a bummer),